Chariot (company): History

 In March 2014, co-founders Ali Vahabzadeh and Romain Di Vuolo established Chariot after leaving their jobs at a real-estate start-up.
 After a summer in the nonprofit Tumml incubator, Chariot graduated from the program and expanded San Francisco coverage to the Marina, Financial District, SoMa, and Pacific Heights.

-On September 9, 2016, Ford CEO Mark Fields announced that the Ford Motor Company would be acquiring Chariot Transit Inc via their subsidiary Ford Smart Mobility for an undisclosed amount (reported to be $65 million).
+On September 9, 2016, Ford CEO Mark Fields announced that the Ford Motor Company would be acquiring Chariot Transit Inc via their subsidiary Ford Smart Mobility for $65 million.
 In 2018 Ford Smart Mobility appointed Dan Grossman interim CEO while Ali Vahabzadeh continued to be involved in the company's progress as a board member.

 On January 10, 2019, Chariot announced that it would be ceasing operations as of March 2019.
 The final day of operations was January 25, 2019, in the UK and February 1, 2019, in the US.

 Operation

 The company operated 14-seat passenger vans along specific fixed routes, operating during weekday morning and evening commute hours only.
 As of June 2016, the company operated twenty-five routes.

 A commuter could access Chariot via a mobile web browser or its iPhone or Android mobile apps.
 After signing up and purchasing Chariot credits, they used the map to find a pickup stop.
 The commuter's boarding pass was displayed in the app in the form of a flashing code.
 As of May 2016, passengers had the option of pay-as-you-go; multi-ride packs of credits, such as $100 in credit for $95; or an all-access pass for $119.
 There were also pass packages for am-only riders or off-peak riders from $68 and $89 respectively.

-Chariot also offered charter and enterprise commuter services.